Colorado traffic deaths up 75 per year since pot legalization, study says

 Since the state opted to legalize recreational use of the drug in 2014, there have been an additional 75 deaths resulting from traffic accidents, on average, annually, the researchers estimated.

+"We observed that recreational cannabis laws were associated with increases in traffic fatalities in Colorado but not in Washington state, [perhaps due to] the size of the marijuana industry in Colorado, evidence of cannabis tourism in Colorado and other local aspects," study co-author Julian Santaella-Tenorio told UPI.

-"Colorado and Washington State recreational cannabis laws differ in many ways, including purchasing limits, sales taxes, ability to grow cannabis at home and density of retail stores," researchers wrote in the study.
+According to Santaella-Tenorio, things such as purchasing limits, sales taxes, ability to grow cannabis at home and density of retail story could be among the difference makers.

-"These factors may have contributed to higher cannabis availability and driving under the influence in Colorado than in Washington State," they wrote.
+"Any legal or illegal medication/drug that impacts neuro-cognitive and neuro-motor skills can increase the risk of traffic events [and] higher rates of traffic events are likely if more drivers are driving under the influence of cannabis in combination with alcohol and/or other drugs," said Santaella-Tenorio, an epidemiologist at Columbia University.

 To date, 11 states and Washington, D.C., have legalized marijuana.
 These states have changed the way they define -- and prosecute -- impaired driving as a result, according to research.